 The last option provides the possibility to write a template in which the entire select query is written, which then needs to be woven into the view.

 The Template option provides the freedom to use the most complex selection structures or to construct them dynamically.
-Creating this template is explained in paragraph 0.
+Creating this template is explained here.

 A view with the option to copy columns